AlexSwensen/guild-wars-2-tracker/README.md

 # Guild Wars 2 Daily Tracker
 A Guild Wars 2 daily achievement tracker for those with a busy schedule.

+# This project is (temporarily) dead until i find the free time to get back into GW2.
+## I write code full time for work now, and find little time for hobby projects, much less games. :-/

 --
 I built this app for the following reasons: